Types of Rape: The Different Forms of Rape

 Aggravated rape is a type of rape defined in the law.
 Aggravated rape involves:

-- Forced sex acts by threat of death or serious bodily injury
+- Forced sex acts by the threat of death or serious bodily injury

 - Forced sex acts involving an unconscious or drugged victim

 - Sex acts with children under the age of 12